spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 build logs to double check).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Providing libraries to dependents
+Providing Libraries to Dependents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Spack provides a default implementation for ``libs`` which often works out of the box.
+Spack provides a default implementation for ``libs``, which often works out of the box.
 A user can write a package definition without having to implement a ``libs`` property and dependents can retrieve its libraries as shown in the above section.
-However, the default implementation assumes that libraries follow the naming scheme ``lib<package name>.so`` (or e.g.
-``lib<package name>.a`` for static libraries).
-Packages which don't follow this naming scheme must implement this function themselves, e.g.
+However, the default implementation assumes that libraries follow the naming scheme ``lib<package name>.so`` (or, e.g., ``lib<package name>.a`` for static libraries).
+Packages that don't follow this naming scheme must implement this function themselves, e.g., ``opencv``:
-``opencv``:

 .. code-block:: python